VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 manage_get_config( identity, config_name, raw=True ) - Get the contents of a configuration file.
 If raw is set to True this function will return the original file, otherwise it will return the parsed representation of the file.

+manage_list_stores( ) - Get a list of all the agents with configurations.

 Direct Call Methods
 +++++++++++++++++++